 Equipment, options & accessories

-From June 2021, the e-tron Sportback is now available in Technik, Sport, S Line, Black Edition and Vorsprung trim like the regular e-tron SUV.
-The e-tron Sportback now starts from £63,075 in entry-level Technik trim, which comes standard with LED headlights and 20-inch alloy wheels.
-As well as Audi’s virtual cockpit digital driver’s display, as well as two central touchscreens – one for the infotainment, and another to operate some of the car’s features.
-You also get wireless Apple CarPlay and Android Auto smartphone connectivity, and Amazon’s Alexa virtual assistant as standard.
+Since June 2021, the e-tron Sportback has been available in Technik, Sport, S Line, Black Edition and Vorsprung trims, just like the regular e-tron.
+Entry-level car come with LED headlights and 20-inch alloy wheels, plus Audi’s 'Virtual Cockpit' digital driver’s display, as well as two central touchscreens – one for the infotainment and another to operate some of the car’s features.
+You also get wireless Apple CarPlay and Android Auto smartphone connectivity, plus Amazon’s Alexa virtual assistant, as standard.

-Black Edition sits above S line, identifiable by way of its black styling, exclusive 21-inch Audi Sport wheels.
-Vorsprung tops the range, with huge 22-inch wheels, digital matrix lights, 'super' sport seats with diamond stitching and a Bang & Olufsen sound system.
-Prices start at £71,425 and £85,825 for the e-tron Sportback Black Edition and Vorsprung respectively.
+Upgrading to Sport gets you wireless phone charging, Valcona leather seats and upgraded 20-inch alloy wheels.
+S line adds adaptive air suspension, matrix LED headlights, privacy glass and 21-inch alloys.
+Black Edition sits above S line, identifiable by its black styling additions and 21-inch Audi Sport wheels.
+Vorsprung tops the range, with huge 22-inch alloy wheels, digital matrix lights, 'super' sport seats with diamond stitching and a Bang & Olufsen sound system.
+The S is also available in Vorsprung trim.

 Infotainment, apps & sat nav

 There’s no denying the e-tron Sportback's infotainment system is packed with features.
-The graphics look slick, and the menus are pretty easy to navigate, too.
-If you don’t like the setup, you can hook up your smartphone using the e-tron Sportback's wireless Apple CarPlay or Android Auto (both standard) for a more familiar range of media and navigation apps.
+The graphics look slick and the menus are easy to navigate.
+If you don’t like the setup, you can hook up your smartphone using wireless Apple CarPlay or Android Auto (both standard) for a more familiar range of media and navigation apps.
 Plus, the e-tron Sportback now comes as standard with Amazon's Alexa virtual assistant.

 The only thing we’re not sold on is the haptic touchscreen.
-Most of the features are hidden away in one of the two central displays; one houses the infotainment system, including mapping and audio connectivity, while the lower screen allows access to the climate control and heated seats.
-However, unlike a conventional touchscreen, the Audi’s setup requires a firm prod to activate a given function.
+Most of the features are hidden in one of the two central displays; one houses the infotainment system, including mapping and audio connectivity, while the lower screen allows access to the climate control and heated seats.
+However, unlike a more conventional touchscreen, the Audi setup requires a firm prod to activate.
 It feels like the engineers have tried to marry the feel and functionality of a conventional button with the convenience of a touchscreen, without much success.